bonnom/Micro-manager-Arduino/README.md

   - [Drivers](#drivers)
   - [Known bugs](#bugs)

-# Micro-manager-Arduino
-The original micro-manager arduino firmware is specifically written for the Arduino uno and won't work on the newer and faster arduinos.
-This project aims to rewrite the original firmware to get compatibility with the newer arduino compatible boards.
-The original firmware and guide can be found on the micro-manager website [link](https://micro-manager.org/wiki/Arduino).

-Please keep in mind that many newer Arduino boards gets damaged when 5V is applied on the input pins.
-Voltage level conversion must be needed when using 5V input on not 5V tolerant boards.
-Also the digital output is 3.3V, most devices that work with 5V input also work fine with 3.3V input but this is not guaranteed.

-The Teensy 3.5 is currently the recommended board.

 ## Advantages of the sketches provided in this repo
 * Works on newer and faster boards, pin registers don't have to be used
 * Easier to adapt since pin registers aren't used